PauliusMacernis/KnowledgeBase/Linux.md

 - **Explain `readarray -td '' a < <(awk '{ gsub(/, /,"\0"); print; }' <<<"$DB_IDS, "); unset 'a[-1]'; declare -p a;`**

 ```
+!!!
+THIS IS INCOMPLETE ANSSWER AND MAY EVEN BE WRONG. !!!

 See:
 # https://stackoverflow.com/a/45201229/2026314